-Author: Rita Health team, reviewed by Lusine Aghajanova, M.D., Ph.D.
-Fertility specialist, Obstetrician and Gynecologist (OB-GYN), Stanford Healthcare
+Article reviewed by Lusine Aghajanova, M.D.
+Ph.D., Fertility specialist, Obstetrician and Gynecologist (OB-GYN), Stanford School of Medicine.

 While the non-reproductive consequences and effects of alcohol usage during pregnancy are both well documented, the effects of alcohol on reproductive physiology have not been well delineated due to limited research.
 However, recent research has demonstrated that alcohol intake does indeed have an effect on both women’s fertility and the quality of male sperm.

 If we look at general health conditions, excessive alcohol intake can lead to multiple chronic diseases including hypertension, heart disease, liver disease, gastrointestinal bleeds, cancer (breast, mouth, throat, esophagus, liver, colon), and dementia.
 Excessive alcohol intake can also result in cognitive deficits such as anxiety and depression and social and economic losses such as damage to relationships and loss of employment.

 So if you envision pregnancy in your near future then (limited) alcohol intake is a factor you should definitely take into consideration.

 There is no minimal amount of alcohol that is allowed and is not associated with any adverse effects on pregnancy and fetus.
 Ideally, in both women and men, the dose-response relationship between alcohol intake and fertility should be performed.
 But for obvious ethical reasons, such study is very unlikely to ever be conducted.